qqxproject/qqX/README.md

 Adds fixes, tools and improvements to the popular [Quickemu](https://github.com/quickemu-project/quickemu/wiki/07-Alternative-frontends/ae333717e9325b3e7d72766b746c47922e152002) system

-But starved of oxygen by upstream, for being too critical .....
+And starved of oxygen by upstream, for being too critical .....

 -----